getquorum/tech-assessments/3_in_person/README.md

 - Look into the `(Advanced)` hints from the previous two tests
 - Look into how to **sort** and **filter** data using Excel

-## What are we testing for?
+## What are we assessing?

-This test is a simplified example of the type of work you'll be doing at GetQuorum on a regular basis.
+This assessment is a simplified example of the type of work you'll be doing at GetQuorum on a regular basis.
 Our customers provide us with multiple data files during the onboarding process.
 One of your responsibilities will be to **clean** and **merge** the data into a format that our system can accept.

 _Disclaimer: All data used in this test was mocked using a random data generator.
 Any relation to real world data would be by pure coincidence_